Rule #185: Making things easier means making things better.

 1 small shallot, diced (about 2 tbs.)

 2 garlic cloves, minced

 Zest and juice of 1 lime

 ¼ cup cilantro leaves, chopped (plus more for garnish)

-Combine soy sauce, orange juice, syrup, and sesame oil in a large Ziploc.
-Add pork and seal.
-Chill, turning occasionally, at least 8 hours or up to 1 day.
+Mix together soy sauce, orange juice, agave, and sesame oil in the bottom of a shallow glass dish.
+Add pork tenderloin and toss to coat.
+Cover, refrigerate, and marinate for at least 8 hours or up to 1 day.

 Drain the pork from the marinade (discard marinade).
 Heat 1 tbs. olive oil in a large Dutch oven or skillet over medium-high heat.
 Add in your pork tenderloin and brown on all sides (about 5 minutes total for all sides).
 Add in the diced shallot and sauté for an additional minute.
 Add in the garlic, stir, and sauté until fragrant (about 30 seconds).

 Reduce the heat to medium low, and add in the lime zest, lime juice, agave syrup, coconut milk, and Thai green curry paste.

 Stir until combined and simmer for 10 minutes, until sauce has thickened.
 Then, add in 1/4 cup chopped cilantro leaves.
 Garnish with more cilantro leaves, if desired.